sorayav/ui-css-interactions/README.md

 # UI interactions with pure CSS
-Experimenting UI interactions with CSS
+Experimenting UI interactions with CSS.